dastrukar/hdest-stance_indicator/readme.md

 the stance and speed indicator.

 ### hdstance_offsetx, hdstance_offsety
-Determines the offset of the speed indicator.
+Determines the offset of
+the speed and braced indicator.

 ### hdstance_alpha
 Determines the alpha transparency of